gBringout/CoilDesign/Readme.md

 To work, this script required 3 externals scripts:
 * [SphericalHamornics](https://github.com/gBringout/SphericalHarmonics)
 * [regu](http://www.imm.dtu.dk/~pcha/Regutools/) package from C Hansen for the Tikhonov implementation
-* [YALMIP TOOLBOX](http://users.isy.liu.se/johanl/yalmip/)  from Johan Löfberg for the QP implementation
+* [YALMIP TOOLBOX](http://users.isy.liu.se/johanl/yalmip/)  from Johan LÃ¶fberg for the QP implementation

 To start, you have to adapt streamBEM/makeCoil6.m to your installation, and then run it.
 The definition of the wanted coils is done in a separate files.
 One files per coil.